john-cd/rust_howto/bk/src/standard_library/dynamic_typing.md

 [![std][c~std~docs~badge]][c~std~docs]

-Dynamic typing in Rust is limited compared to other languages, but the [`std::any`](https://doc.rust-lang.org/std/any/index.html)↗{{hi:any}} module provides ways to obtain type information at runtime.
+Dynamic typing in Rust is limited compared to other languages, but the [`std::any`](https://doc.rust-lang.org/std/any/index.html)↗{{hi:std::any}} module provides ways to obtain type information at runtime.

-`std::any` is primarily used in scenarios where you need to store and retrieve data of various, unknown concrete types within a collection or context that uses trait objects (specifically `dyn Any`).
+`std::any` is primarily used in scenarios where you need to store and retrieve data of various, unknown concrete types within a collection or context that uses trait objects (specifically `dyn Any`{{hi:dyn Any}}).
 This often comes up in:

 - Plugins: If you're building a system where users can register custom data or components, and you need to store them polymorphically, `Any` allows you to later retrieve them and process them based on their original concrete type.
 - Generic Event Systems: In an event system where different types of events might be processed by a single handler, `Any` can help identify and process specific event types.